Tam Coc Ninh Binh – where we should go in June

 Climbing up to Mua cave

 Visitors come to Tam Coc every weekend when the road is quite easy, which is suitable for short trips, picnics, or simply looking for a place to forget about daily life.
-It can be accommodated to a 2 days 1 night trip if you want to make the most of every destination you go to.
-If you have more time in Vietnam tours, you can consider this Exclusive trip Pu Luong to Ninh Binh 4 days tour.
+It can be accommodated to a 2-day, 1-night trip if you want to make the most of every destination you go to.
+If you have more time on Vietnam tours, you can consider this Exclusive trip from Pu Luong to Ninh Binh 4 days tour.

 Therefore, if you do not want to miss the beautiful scenery like heaven in Tam Coc this season, carry your backpack on the road right away!